Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 The accuracy of the model described in Section~\ref{sec:modeling} was assessed against experimental data collected at three locations in Australia.
 The parameters ($hrz0$, $\sigma_{dep}$, $\tilde{\mu}$) were fitted using the data and the measured mirror reflectance was compared with the simulated values, including analysis of their uncertainties.
 Ten approximately week-long experimental campaigns conducted at three different sites were exploited to fit and test the model predictions.
 Four of the campaigns were conducted at the first site --- the roof of a building at the Queensland University of Technology (QUT), Gardens Point campus, located in Brisbane.
 Three campaigns were conducted at the second site, which was near the remote outback mining town of Mount Isa, Queensland, and another three campaigns were conducted at the third site near a factory in Wodonga, Victoria.
 A diverse range of conditions and weather characteristics were provided by the three environments for testing the predictive performance of the models.
+All the reflectance measurements collected at the three locations throughout the experimental campaigns have been included in the presented results.
+The only exception is represented by those measurements performed after rain events that significantly clean the mirrors or when only a very limited time frame (e.g. smaller than 48 hours) was available between rain-induced cleaning, due to the fact that such small losses were well within the uncertainty of the average reflectance measurements.

 The experimental setups for the three sites and the data collection procedure are described in the remainder of the section.
 Subsequently, the fitting of the models is discussed and their predictive performance on novel data sets is examined.